 What other tests might I have along with this test?

-Your doctor may also order a vitamin B-12 test.
-Both folate and B-12 are important
+Your healthcare provider may also order a vitamin B-12 test.
+Both folate and B-12

-to for healthy red blood cells.
-A deficiency in either B-12 or folate can cause anemia.
+are important to for healthy red blood cells.
+A deficiency in either B-12 or folate

 What do my test results mean?